CQCL/hugr/specification/hugr.md

 #### Hierarchical Relationships and Constraints

-To clarify the possible hierarchical relationships, using the operation definitions above and also defining “*O”* to be all non-nested dataflow operations, we can define the relationships in the following table.
+To clarify the possible hierarchical relationships, using the operation definitions above and also defining "*O"* to be all non-nested dataflow operations, we can define the relationships in the following table.
 **D** and **C** are useful (and intersecting) groupings of operations: dataflow nodes and the nodes which contain them.
 The "Parent" column in the